 My Pinboard profile is public, my Instapaper profile is public, and I tweet a lot of links.
-A couple of disclaimers: 1) The mere fact of reading is not endorsement, yadda yadda yadda.
+Disclaimers: 1) The mere fact of reading is not endorsement.
 2) Occasionally I save something to Instapaper — which pipes it through to Pinboard — and then I end up deleting it unread.
-But that’s uncommon.

 I compiled a list of the thinkers and writers who have influenced me the most.

 “Ideas about what’s important and valuable are usually thought of as fundamental truths or moral axioms, but are often better modelled as shifting social fictions, local residue of larger-than-human social phenomena, tribal markers, and so on.” — Warg Franklin